furret78/Archipelago/worlds/th185/docs/en_100th Black Market.md

 When you receive an item, the client will inform you of what you received.
 Changes will occur as appropriate in the game.

 ## Credits
-- **Nepley**: AP implementations for Embodiment of Scarlet Devil, Perfect Cherry Blossom, and Imperishable Night borrowed as a framework for 100th Black Market AP.
+- **Nepley**: Their AP implementations for Embodiment of Scarlet Devil, Perfect Cherry Blossom, and Imperishable Night were borrowed as a framework for 100th Black Market AP.
 Anticheat disabling as well.
 - **CodeGorilla**: Nicer-looking names in Options.
 - **Doremy/Iesua Inane**, Mirage Creators: Playtesting, writing several Death Link messages.
 - **lvcoloredmagic**: Playtesting.